c-snell/Documentation/HPE_3PAR_Volume_Plugin.md

 | -- | Dory | Dory | Dory | Dory |
 | -- | Doryd | -- | -- | -- |

-The following will be done on the Master Node:
+The following will be done on the Master Node.
+Refer to the appropriate section when installing individual components on worker nodes.

 **ETCD config**